rciminera/Crypto-Pricing/README.md

 ## Summary

-Despite initial problems finding sufficient complete data, the Machine Learning Model delivered 70% Accuracy, albeit with wide error
+Despite initial problems finding sufficient complete data, the Machine Learning Model delivered 71% Accuracy, albeit with wide error
 - Features such as Supply and Market Cap indicative of Pricing Prediction
 - Regression Model Problematic for Pricing Analysis

+Our conclusion is that: while our model does work, there is a large amount of error that needs to be factored in, meaning that our results should not be used as one of many inputs for potential investment decisions.

 Our analysis indicated that Payments and Finance Coins have performed the best in terems of pricing appreciation.
 - New cryptocurrency coins with low entry price have highest rate of appreciation eg. Dogecoin